 Cat.
 I This course represents a continuation of PH 3401 and includes a study of three-dimensional systems and the application of quantum mechanics in selected fields.
 Topics include: the hydrogen atom, angular momentum, spin, perturbation theory and examples of the application of quantum mechanics in fields such as atomic and molecular physics, solid state physics, optics, and nuclear physics.
 Recommended background: PH 3401.

-Cat.
-II This course is designed to help the student acquire an understanding of the formalism and concepts of relativity as well as its application to physical problems.
+This course is designed to help the student acquire an understanding of the formalism and concepts of relativity as well as its application to physical problems.
 Topics include the Lorentz transformation, 4-vectors and tensors, covariance of the equations of physics, transformation of electromagnetic fields, particle kinematics and dynamics.
 Recommended background: knowledge of mechanics and electrodynamics at the intermediate level.
-This course will be offered in 2014-15 and in alternating years thereafter.

-Cat.
-II An introduction to solid state physics.
+An introduction to solid state physics.
 Topics include: crystallography, lattice vibrations, electron band structure, metals, semiconductors, dielectric and magnetic properties.
 Recommended background: prior knowledge of quantum mechanics at an intermediate level.
 Suggested background: knowledge of statistical physics is helpful.
-This course will be offered in 2014-15 and in alternating years thereafter.

-Cat.
-II This course is intended to acquaint the student with the measurable properties of nuclei and the principles necessary to perform these measurements.
+This course is intended to acquaint the student with the measurable properties of nuclei and the principles necessary to perform these measurements.
 The major part of the course will be an introduction to the theory of nuclei.
 The principal topics will include binding energy, nuclear models and nuclear reactions.
 The deuteron will be discussed in detail and the nuclear shell model will be treated as well as the nuclear optical model.
 Recommended background: some knowledge of the phenomena of modern physics at the level of an introductory physics course and knowledge of intermediate level quantum mechanics.
-This course will be offered in 2013-14 and in alternating years thereafter.

-Cat.
-II This course provides an introduction to classical physical optics, in particular interference, diffraction and polarization, and to the elementary theory of lenses.
+This course provides an introduction to classical physical optics, in particular interference, diffraction and polarization, and to the elementary theory of lenses.
 The theory covered will be applied in the analysis of one or more modern optical instruments.
 Recommended background: knowledge of introductory electricity and magnetism and of differential equations.
 Suggested background: PH 2301.
-This course will be offered in 2013-14 and in alternating years thereafter.

 Cat.
 I A review of the basic principles and introduction to advanced methods of mechanics, emphasizing the relationship between dynamical symmetries and conserved quantities, as well as classical mechanics as a background to quantum mechanics.
 Topics include: Lagrangian mechanics and the variational principle, central force motion, theory of small oscillations, Hamiltonian mechanics, canonical transformations, Hamilton-Jacobi Theory, rigid body motion, and continuous systems.
 Recommended background: PH 2201 and PH 2202.
 This is a 14-week course.